CroosRRAF/Edu-pro/README.md

 ```

 ### 4. Database Setup

+Make sure MongoDB is running on your system, then seed the database:

 ```bash
 cd server
 npm run seed
 ```

+This will create:

+- Admin accounts with different permission levels
+- Sample students, courses, sports, books, etc.
+- Test data for all modules including attendance and results

 ### 5. Start the Application

 ```bash
 # Start backend server
 cd server